MuhammedDaud/Smart-Traffic-Management-System/README.md

 - Special thanks to the Intel team for their resources and support in developing this project.
 - Acknowledgment to the contributors and open-source communities whose tools and libraries were essential in creating this system.

-This README serves as a comprehensive guide to understanding, using, and contributing to the Smart Traffic Management System.
-Your feedback and contributions are welcome!